How to Manage Time Off Requests Fairly

-The most common method employers use to manage time off during holidays is the first-come first-serve approach, followed by seniority.
+The most common method employers use to manage time off during holidays is the first-come, first-served approach, followed by seniority.

 - Seniority.
-This is best used with there are time off requests that, for all other reasons, are equally valid and conflicting.
+This is best used when there are time-off requests that, for all other reasons, are equally valid and conflicting.

 Avoid what seems to be constant arbitrary managerial discretion.
 It reeks of favoritism, particularly if there is no specific reason for your decision as to who gets time off and who doesn’t.